rlktradewright/tradebuild-platform/Docs/UserGuides/CommandLineUtilities/GetBarData/GetBarData.md

 number of required bars, or both.
 If you use this command without a parameter, the from date is reset to 'no date'.

+The time supplied must be in the timezone of the relevant exchange.

 For example:

 `from 2019/12/15 19:25`